jwfanDL/jwfanDL/_pages/about.md

 - *2022.11* Best Paper Honorable Mentioned in ACCV 2022.
 - *2022.04* MEGVII Outstanding Interns.
 - *2021.10* First Class Scholorship of 2021.
+- *2021.05* Win 7th in the 3rd Person in Context workshop in CVPR 2021.
 - *2021.01* First Prize in Graduate Innovation and Entrepreneurship Competition.
 - *2020.10* First Class Scholorship of 2020.
 - *2020.06* BUPT Star of Youth.
 (10 students per year)